 The Multi-Thread Download setting specifies how many threads a client will take for simultaneously downloading application Web files (such as JavaScript files, image files, and HTML files) from the Web server.
 This option makes full use of the network bandwidth between clients and Web server, and shortens the time that clients must wait during the Web files download process.
-Note: This option is available for Web applications only.

-Figure 5.104: Multi-thread Download
+Figure 5.110: Multi-thread Download